 McPhee received the Award in Literature from the Academy of Arts and Letters in 1977.
-In 1999, he was awarded the Pulitzer Prize for Annals of the Former World.
-He has taught writing at Princeton since 1974.
+In 1999 he was awarded the Pulitzer Prize for general nonfiction for Annals of the Former World (1998).
+In 2008 he received the George Polk Career Award for his “indelible mark on American journalism during his nearly half-century career.”

 - JRN 240 / CWR 240 (LA) – Creative Non-Fiction (Spring 2018)